Tom Wills: Cullin-la-ringo massacre

-Conflicting reports reached the outside world and for a time it was feared that Tom had died.
+Following the massacre, conflicting reports reached the outside world and for a time it was feared that Wills had died.
 In the press, Horatio was accused of ignoring warnings and allowing Aboriginal people to encroach on his property.
 The retribution was also deemed excessive.
 Tom vehemently defended his father against any perceived criticism.
 Privately, in his letter to Harrison, he admitted, "if we had used common precaution all would have been well".
 It was later revealed that, prior to leaving the camp, Tom "had a sort of presentiment" and advised those remaining to arm themselves, including Horatio, who assured him "It was only his boyish fears".
 The Queensland press, still in the wake of the massacre, suggested that Wills, "now a Queenslander", be approached to captain the colony's cricket team.

 Different reasons were put forward at the time to account for the Wills tragedy.
 For many colonists, it confirmed the popular belief that Aboriginal people were bloodthirsty savages.
 Tom never articulated his version of events in writing, but his brother Cedric wrote years later that it was an act of revenge for an attack made on local Aboriginal people by Jesse Gregson, a neighbouring squatter whom they mistook to be Horatio.
 Cedric quoted Tom as saying, "If the truth is ever known, you will find that it was through Gregson shooting those blacks; that was the cause of the murder."

-In the years following the massacre, Wills experienced flashbacks, nightmares and an irritable heart—symptoms of what is now known as posttraumatic stress disorder (PTSD).
+In the years following the massacre, Wills experienced flashbacks, nightmares and an irritable heart—symptoms of what is now known as posttraumatic stress disorder.
 Having eagerly participated in the drinking culture of colonial sport, he increased his alcohol consumption in a likely attempt to blot out memories and alleviate sleep disturbance.
-Wills' sister Emily wrote of him two months after the massacre: "He says he never felt so changed in the whole course of his life".
+Wills's sister Emily wrote of him two months after the massacre: "He says he never felt so changed in the whole course of his life".